mdl29/donkeycarLPH/README.md

 * `IR-lap-timer` : Infrared installation and configuration

 **Don't comment obligatory recipes (raspi-config, car-config, donkeycar, mycar ), this action can avoid the proper functioning of installations or configurations**

+> ⚠️ Some features what we have added in theses ansible recipe need also harware. **Please read our [electronic shematic](doc/schema/schema-electronique.png)**

 ## ⚙️ Modifie default car configurations